juliomalegria/python-craigslist/README.rst

 .. image:: https://user-images.githubusercontent.com/14173022/46252889-3614ce00-c424-11e8-9bac-060c236b8b58.png

-Is there a limit for the numbers of results?
+Is there a limit for the number of results?
 --------------------------------------------

 Yes, Craigslist caps the results for any search to 3000.